TISUnion/VelocitySimplePermission/README.md

 If the queried permission is unknown, or the player is not included in the list, the plugin will simply return the undefined permission `Tristate.UNDEFINED` to velocity, which is also the default behavior when there's no permission provider plugin installed

+## Command

+To keep it simple, VelocitySimplePermission does not provide commands to modify the permission assignments

+If you want to modify the permission configuration, you need edit the permission file manually, then use command to perform a reload

+Command list:

+- `/vsp reload`: reload the permission file